sf-wdi-19-20/modules/w6_d3_1_ruby_oop/prereading.md

 Class variables  in Ruby don't interact with inheritance in the way many people would expect.
 All subclasses share the same class variable, so changing a class variable within a subclass changes the class variable for the base class and all other subclasses.
 This can be good when, for instance, we want to update the total `Car` count whenever a new `Pickup` is created.
 However, `Pickup`'s `@@count` will always be equal to the total `Car` count.

 This connection can cause lots of issues if it's not intended.
-For example, a `Polygon` class might have an `@@sides` variable that stores a "default" number of sides for a polygon, say 4.
-If `Triangle` is later created as a subclass of `Polygon`, and `Triangle`'s `@@sides` is set to 3, then all polygons will now have their sides set to 3, even `Octagons`, `Hexagons`, and any other instances of `Polygon` subclasses.
+For example, a `Vehicle` class might have an `@@num_wheels` variable that stores a "default" number of wheels for a vehicle, say 4.
+If `Boat` is later created as a subclass of `Vehicle`, and `Boat`'s `@@num_wheels` is set to 0, then all vehicles will now have their number of legs set to 0, even `Motorcylces`, `Cars`, `EighteenWheelers` and any other instances of `Vehicle` subclasses.

-A better pattern that fits the polygon scenario uses "class instance variables".
-That is, just make regular instance variables for shared data and create class getter methods to access them.
+A better pattern that fits this scenario uses "class instance variables".
+For the "class instance variable pattern", we create an instance variable for the shared data within the parent class itself (outside of a method definition).
+Then, we create a class getter method using within the parent class to access the class instance variable.
+Finally, we create a new version of the class instance variable for each subclass.
+The data is no longer shared among multiple classes when we use this pattern.
+Let's see an example.

 ```
-class Parent
+class Vehicle
-  @class_var = "Parent's"
+  @num_wheels = 4
-  def self.class_var
+  def self.num_wheels
-    @class_var
+    @num_wheels
   end
 end

-class Child1 < Parent
+class Boat < Vehicle
-  @class_var = "Child1's"
+  @num_wheels = 0
 end

-class Child2 < Parent
+class EighteenWheeler < Vehicle
-  @class_var = "Child2's"
+  @num_wheels = 18
 end
 ```